Generosity Attracts Giving

 Would you believe that there are churches and non-profit institutions who take pride in harboring large sum of money in the bank?
 They would declare that they are progressing because their “savings” have grown through the years.

-Are churches and non-profit institutions supposed to spend all their so-called program funds or “riches” for the poor and needy as Jesus Christ has commanded?
+Are churches and non-profit institutions not supposed to spend all their so-called “riches” for the poor and needy as Jesus Christ has commanded?

-Quite contrary, the most progressive and fast growing churches and non-profit institutions are those that are sincerely all out in harnessing and using their resources to achieve their vision and mission.
+Quite contrary, the most progressive and fast growing churches and non-profit institutions are those that are sincerely all out in harnessing and using their resources to do for their worthy vision and mission.

 Well, it is not yet too late to start giving generously.
 And when you see how your act of benevolence had lifted somebody’s spirit, giving a brighter day to him or her, you have just attracted the priceless gift of love.